InfraLore/make_for_devops/chapters/08-advanced_make.md

 If it's not obviously better, revert to simple targets.
 Only after one change proves valuable, move to the next pain point.

-### The Test
+### The Test: with an Advanced Feature in place, can you still understand what's going on?

 After adding an advanced feature, run `make -n <target>` and read the output.
 If you can't easily understand what will happen, you've gone too far.
 Revert to something simpler.

-The key insight: **these features let you scale automation without scaling complexity for users**.
+The key insight: **these features should let you scale automation without scaling complexity for users**.
 A new developer can still run `make help` and understand what's possible.
 They can run `make -n deploy-staging` and see exactly what will happen.
 But behind that simplicity, you've eliminated hundreds of lines of